 - Opt to use design details approved by Robust Details Ltd.

 Build Check undertakes acoustic testing on all domestic, commercial and educational building types.
-We are accredited by UKAS for Sound Insulation testing to Part E.
+We are accredited by UKAS for Sound Insulation testing to Part E. We are a UKAS accredited testing laboratory and certification body No. 4044.

 Our highly trained engineers have a thorough understanding of current building regulations, so we can intelligently interpret your results and help you reach your compliance goal.
 We will advise the correct number of tests required and, where necessary, the required increase in performance.
 In order to do this, we will require the following information: